Shop RNIB Donate now

 You may wish to download the collection of articles on memorising music from blind musicians.

-Braille music tests and feedback
+Braille music tests, feedback and progression

 People of any age now have the opportunity to test their braille music skills, and receive formal feedback on their achievements, by entering the annual Gardner's Trust Braille Music Literacy Awards.
+There are several levels, offering a framework for progression.

 Learning braille music